SkrideOne/cx/rust_docs/alternative-allocators_handbook.md

-# Best Practices for Using Alternative Allocators in Rust nightly 1.90 (2025)
+# Best Practices for Using Alternative Allocators in Rust nightly 1.91 (2025)

 Rust’s default memory allocator forwards allocation and de‑allocation requests to the system allocator.
 For most applications the default system allocator is efficient and stable, and the Rust RFC on global allocators stresses that choosing a different global allocator is an advanced optimization that should only be done by the top‑level binary crate—libraries should remain allocator‑agnostic.

-Rust nightly 1.90 exposes an unstable `Allocator` trait and several types in `std` are generic over allocators.
+Rust nightly 1.91 exposes an unstable `Allocator` trait and several types in `std` are generic over allocators.
 Developers can now experiment with per‑type or global allocators.
-Best practice in 2025 emphasizes quality, portability and measurable performance improvement before adopting an alternative allocator.
+Best practice in 2025 emphasises quality, portability and measurable performance improvement before adopting an alternative allocator.
+Nightly 1.91 carries forward the 1.90 allocator API and benefits from stabilisations like `Vec::with_capacity` guaranteeing at least the requested allocation【684066008670463†L134-L140】.
 Below is a methodology for typical and atypical cases.

 ---